Evaluation of Teaching

 Did they ask questions at a level appropriate to the class format (i.e. lecture or discussion)?

-Was the climate in the classroom conducive to learning?
+Was the climate in the session conducive to learning?

 What feedback do you plan give the faculty member on the basis of your observation?